vempatisaivishal/testingmdfiles/polymorphism.md

 ```

 - [ ] This is not an example of method overloading.
-      --Explanation:It is right example of method overloading as signature is varying
+      --**Explanation**:It is right example of method overloading as signature is varying
 - [x] This is an example of method overloading.
 - [ ] This code will result in a compilation error.
-      --Explanation:It is right example of method overloading as signature is varying
+      --**Explanation**:It is right example of method overloading as signature is varying
 - [ ] This code demonstrates method overriding.
-      --Explanation:It is right example of method overloading as signature is varying
+      --**Explanation**:It is right example of method overloading as signature is varying

 8. In the context of method overriding, what is the purpose of the `@Override` annotation in Java?

    - [x] It is used to indicate that a method in a subclass is intended to override a method in its superclass.
 It helps catch compile-time errors if the intended method is not an override.

    - [ ] It is used to mark methods as private to prevent any further overriding.
-         --Explanation:It helps catch compile-time errors if the intended method is not an override
+         --**Explanation**:It helps catch compile-time errors if the intended method is not an override
    - [ ] It is used to specify the access modifier of the overridden method.
-         --Explanation:It helps catch compile-time errors if the intended method is not an override
+         --**Explanation**:It helps catch compile-time errors if the intended method is not an override
    - [ ] It is not required in method overriding.
-         --Explanation:It helps catch compile-time errors if the intended method is not an override
+         --**Explanation**:It helps catch compile-time errors if the intended method is not an override

 9. Consider the following code snippet: